-Q9.
+$\mathbf{Q9}$.
 Please describe national legislation applicable to refugees regarding their right to travel (i.e. outside the State that granted them protection).
-According to Article 22 of the Cyprus Refugee Law, a refugee has the right to a refugee travel document, unless there are other reasons relating to national safety or public order.

 Please note the right to a travel document for refugees set in Article 28 of the Refugee Convention and 25 of the recast Qualification Directive.